Jack Ruby: November 21

-November 22: assassination of Kennedy
+November 22: Assassination of Kennedy

-According to the Warren Commission, Ruby was in the second-floor advertising offices of the Dallas Morning News, five blocks away from the Texas School Book Depository, placing weekly advertisements for his nightclubs when he learned of the assassination around 12:45 p.m.
+According to the Warren Commission, on November 22, Ruby was in the second-floor advertising offices of the Dallas Morning News, five blocks away from the Texas School Book Depository, placing weekly advertisements for his nightclubs, when he learned of the assassination around 12:45 p.m.
+According to witnesses, Ruby was visibly shaken.
 Ruby then made phone calls to his assistant at the Carousel Club and to his sister.
 The Commission stated that an employee of the Dallas Morning News estimated that Ruby left the newspaper's offices at 1:30 p.m., but indicated that other testimony suggested that he had left earlier.
 According to the Warren Commission, Ruby arrived back at the Carousel Club shortly before 1:45 p.m. to notify employees that the club would be closed that evening.

-John Newnam, an employee at the newspaper's advertisement department, testified that Ruby became upset over an anti-Kennedy ad published in the Morning News that was signed by "The American Fact-Finding Committee, Bernard Weissman, Chairman".
-Ruby was sensitive to antisemitism and was distressed that an ad attacking the President was signed by a person with a "Jewish name".
-Early next morning, Ruby noticed a political billboard featuring the text "IMPEACH EARL WARREN" in block letters.
+John Newnam, an employee at the newspaper's advertisement department, testified that Ruby became upset over an anti-Kennedy ad published in the Morning News that was signed by "The American Fact-Finding Committee, Bernard Weissman, Chairman."
+Ruby was sensitive to antisemitism and was distressed that an ad attacking the President was signed by a person with a "Jewish name."
+Early the next morning, Ruby noticed a political billboard featuring the text "IMPEACH EARL WARREN" in block letters.
 Ruby's sister Eva testified that Ruby had told her that he believed that the anti-Kennedy ad and the anti-Warren sign were connected and were a plot by a "gentile" to blame the assassination on the Jews.

-Ruby was seen in the halls of the Dallas Police Headquarters on several occasions after Oswald's arrest for the murder of Dallas policeman J. D. Tippit on November 22, 1963.
-He was present at an arranged press meeting with Oswald.
-A reporter asked Oswald, "Did you kill the President?" and Oswald answered, his voice breaking, "No, I have not been charged with that.
-In fact, nobody has said that to me yet.
-The first thing I heard about it was when the newspaper reporters in the hall asked me that question."
-A reporter told Oswald that he had been charged and Oswald looked shocked.
+Ruby was seen in the halls of the Dallas Police Headquarters on several occasions after Oswald's arrest for the murder of Dallas policeman J. D. Tippit.
+He was present at an arranged press conference with Oswald.
+Ruby later told the FBI that he had his .38 Colt Cobra revolver in his right pocket during the press conference.
 Newsreel footage from WFAA-TV (Dallas) and NBC shows that Ruby impersonated a newspaper reporter during a press conference held by District Attorney Henry Wade at Dallas Police Headquarters that night.
 Wade briefed reporters that Oswald was a member of the anti-Castro Free Cuba Committee.
 Ruby was one of several people there who spoke up to correct Wade, saying, "Henry, that's the Fair Play for Cuba Committee", a pro-Castro organization.
-Ruby later told the FBI that he had his Colt Cobra .38 revolver in his right pocket during the press conference.